pearcej/complex/ThinkComplexity/_sources/Evolution/Glossary.rst

     Random Walk
         A stochastic process consisting of a sequence of changes each of whose characteristics (as magnitude or direction) is determined by chance.

-    Theory of Ecolution by Natural Selection
+    Theory of Evolution by Natural Selection
         Claims that new species are created and existing species change due to natural selection.